Selecting a consultant – certified practitioner

 In all instances, with the exception of site contamination audit reports, the EPA will recommend that a certified site contamination practitioner is engaged to prepare or review and approve reports in relation to site contamination.
 If a consultant is engaged who is not a certified site contamination practitioner, the EPA will recommend the prepared report be reviewed and approved by a certified site contamination practitioner even if through a third party engagement.

 The outcome of the engagement of a site contamination consultant is the completion of the scope of work, or an agreed amended scope of work, and the issue of a report to the client.
 The report should be able to sustain technical and public scrutiny.

 In some instances, the scope of a consultant's assessment may be limited by agreement with the client.
 In this case, the report should specifically identify the limitations relating to the scope of work and detail where this may not comply with relevant standards and guidelines.

-Site contamination consultants are also required to specify the land use(s) taken into account in forming an opinion on the existence of site contamination in any written reports produced (Section 103ZA of the Environment Protection Act 1993).
+Site contamination consultants are also required to specify the land use(s) taken into account in forming an opinion on the existence of site contamination in any written reports produced (section 103ZA of the EP Act).

 The consultant's report should state that the assessment has been carried out in accordance with Schedules A and B of the National Environment Protection (Assessment of Site Contamination) Measure 1999 (as amended 2013) and include definitive statements regarding the suitability of the site for the intended use and that the site does not pose unacceptable risks to human health and the environment.

 The EPA does not consider a report issued by a consultant in itself acceptable to determine the suitability of land for a sensitive land use where site contamination is suspected or known to exist at a site.
 In these instances, the use of an EPA accredited auditor is required to independently review the work undertaken by the consultant and to provide an expert opinion on the suitability of the site for its intended use.